- Last updated: February 2023

-(ii) join the University in their first year of an undergraduate or foundation course;
+- (ii) join the University for the first time in their first year of an undergraduate or foundation course

-(v) have submitted an online application for accommodation by the Deadline midday 10th June 2021.
+- (vi) have submitted an online application for accommodation by the deadline midday 10th June 2023 (the “Deadline”).

 3.2.2 Please note the health, safety and wellbeing of students, colleagues and the wider community is our top priority.
-Therefore, to comply with the latest measures and guidance issued by the UK Government, Public Health England (PHE) and the Foreign and Commonwealth Office relating to Coronavirus, the University may not be able to guarantee you an offer for a place in University Accommodation.
+Therefore, to comply with any measures and guidance issued by the UK Government, Public Health England (PHE) and the Foreign and Commonwealth Office in response to risks to public health, the University may not be able to guarantee you an offer of University Accommodation.
 In such an event, the Accommodation Service will advise on the options set out in 3.2.3 below.

 3.2.3 In the event the number of applicants eligible for the guarantee of University accommodation exceeds the number of available rooms, the Accommodation Service will;